marijnh/Eloquent-JavaScript/20_node.md

 if}}

-If you want to follow along and run the code in this chapter, start by going to [_nodejs.org_](https://nodejs.org) and following the installation instructions for your operating system.
+If you want to follow along and run the code in this chapter, you'll need to install Node.js version 10 or higher.
+To do so, go to [_nodejs.org_](https://nodejs.org) and follow the installation instructions for your operating system.
 You can also find further ((documentation)) for Node.js there.

 ## Background